Mission-to-Mars-Penrice-Poltair/Cryptic-Coders/README.md

 ## Day 1 Retrospective

 ### What went well communication
+We had a good level of productivity today and we worked well in a team.
 ### What didn't go well
+Not all members were present at the beginnng
 ### What we will do more of tomorrow
+Tomorrow we will continue going through the stories and do more coding.
 ### What we will do less of tomorrow
+Waiting (hopefully) and no panicking.
 ## Day 2 Retrospective

 ## Final Retrospective